comejv/IOH-Pred/readme.md

 ### Downloading and preprocessing the data

+> Note that download and preprocessing of the data are multithreaded.

 You should first set up the environment by removing the `.dist` extension from [env.json.dist](env.json.dist) and change its settings as you see fit.
 ```bash
 python create_database.py -dl